Radimal/marvelous-chestnut/src/pages/blog/customer-loyalty.md

 > This book is particularly helpful in showing normal anatomy in juvenile patients at various ages.
 For example, have a limping 16-week-old puppy and you’re not sure what the elbow should look like?
 Could that opacity be a normal thymus?
 This is your text!
 >
 > [https://www.amazon.com/Atlas-Interpretative-Radiographic-Anatomy-Dog/dp/1405138998/ref=sr_1_1?dchild=1&keywords=thrall+radiograph&qid=1613996619&sr=8-1](https://www.amazon.com/Atlas-Interpretative-Radiographic-Anatomy-Dog/dp/1405138998/ref=sr_1_1?dchild=1&keywords=thrall+radiograph&qid=1613996619&sr=8-1 "https://www.amazon.com/Atlas-Interpretative-Radiographic-Anatomy-Dog/dp/1405138998/ref=sr_1_1?dchild=1&keywords=thrall+radiograph&qid=1613996619&sr=8-1")[ ]()

-## **6. Practice, practice, practice!**

-Nothing can take the place of experience.
-Invest in a good atlas (see above) and look through it.
-Learn from your colleagues' cases or attend a radiology CE.

-> A great website with cases for all interpretation levels is [www.veterinaryradiology.net](veterinaryradiology.net)

- Even if you send your radiographs out to a teleradiologist, take the time to interpret them yourself before sending them, and then check to see if you were correct.
-Radiology is mostly about pattern recognition.
-The more you see, the more you know!